Engaging Boys in Learning:

 Register early and save!
 Groups of 20+, call 1-800-251-6805 for special pricing.

-When 3 or more people register together from the same school district or agency, each participant is entitled to a $25 USD discount off their registration fee.
-To receive this discount, all participants in the group must register at the same time and have a single group representative as the contact person.
+Group Discount: When 3 or more people register together from the same school district or agency, each participant is entitled to a $25 discount off their registration fee.
+For 10 or more attendees registering together, each participant is entitled to a $40 discount.
+To receive a group discount, all participants in the group must register at the same time and have a group representative as the contact person.

 Upcoming Lost Boys Dates